Fun in the Sun Could Lead to Better Health

 While the hazards of summer – sunburn, bug bites, swimmer’s itch and so forth – are well-known, the hot season offers plenty of health advantages the desk-bound may overlook.

-"There's some promising research that shows kids who grow up playing in the dirt and on farms actually have less asthma and allergic rashes of the skin.
-In essence, kids who are exposed to bacteria and elements in nature train their immune systems to be better balanced, so in the long run, they may remain healthier."
+There is some promising research that shows kids who grow up playing in the dirt and on farms actually have less asthma and allergic rashes of the skin.
+In essence, kids who are exposed to bacteria and elements in nature train their immune systems to be better balanced, so in the long run, they may remain healthier.

 Katherine Bonus, MA, founder of the mindfulness program for the UW Health integrative medicine program, says connecting with the outdoors can be tantamount to meditation.